StancuFlorin/google-assistant-samsung-smart-tv-integration/README.md

 ## Make the script start at startup ##

-You may want to make the script start each time you boot your Raspberry Pi.
+If you use a Raspberry Pi to run this script you may want to make it start each time you boot your device.
 There are several ways how to do it.
 Here is one.

 ``
 $ sudo chmod +x /path/to/your/script/samsung-remote.py